Walkerburn: 1950s, You’ve never had it so good…

 Walkerburn Mill employed some of the large numbers of Poles, Ukrainians and other Eastern European displaced persons who came to work here in the 1940s.
 And another type of ‘refugee’ arrived – people displaced from Glasgow as the slums were cleared.
 The culture shock of moving to a mill village from the big city was too much for some but many stayed.

 New houses were built along Tweedholm Avenue.
 New clubs sprang up.
 Car ownership began slowly to spread and 1954 saw great celebrations for the 100th anniversary of the village.

-Money was being made fast in the textile trade but there were the first of many amalgamations though confidence was high and few foresaw the massive changes coming.
-During the twice yearly selling season, the owner would get on the train in Walkerburn and be in London in time for breakfast at Lyons Corner House in Piccadilly before walking round to the Ballantyne office at 1 Golden Square.

 And around the area the new Forestry Commission was buying up land and block planting Sitka spruce.
 The ‘Swedish’ houses at Glenbenna were built to house forestry workers and forest work became an alternative to employment in the mill.
 Over the next 30 years the landscape was transformed by the dark coniferous forest but eventually changes in forest practice led to a reappraisal of the planting policy which should mean that as the dark forest is harvested new planting will be mixed close to roads and habitations.